margro2000/Snap-N-Snack/README.md

 **Stage 1: FineTuned ResNet18**

 **Plot 8**

 ![](images/co_finetuned_res18.53.58 AM.png)

 **Plot 9**

 ![](images/co_training_data.png)

-**Stage 2: Learning from Country-wise Nutrition Data**

 **Plot 10**

+**Stage 2: Regression Models on Country-wise Nutrition Data**

+Before we applied our regression models, we consolidated the 4 different nutrient datasets, into features in the following way.

+The datasets are divided into two food categories - Animal-based products and Vegetal-based products.
+We got a weight for both categories from the kg dataset, and used it to get the relative intakes for each of the nutrient types.

 ![](images/co_learn_by_country.png)

-Dimensionality Reduction

-After conducting the PCA and graphing the recovered variance versus the number of components for each dataset, we decided to keep the number of components which recover 99% of the variance.
-We then restructured our data to only incorporate these particular components which we will then use for future analyses.
-The number of components retained are as follows:

-Dataset 1: 22 out of 26

-Dataset 2: 34 out of 46

-**Stage 3: Regression Model**
+We trained 4 different regression models on our dataset.
+- Ridge Regressor
+- Support Vector Regressor
+- Random Forest Regressor
+- XGBoost Regressor

+XGBoost was the best performing model.
+The results can be seen in Plot 11.

 **Plot 11**